ternaustralia/ontotools/README.md

 Usage: ontotools file normalize [OPTIONS] FILENAME

 Arguments:
-  FILENAME  The N-Triples file to be normalized  [required]
+  FILENAME  The Turtle file to be normalized  [required]

 Options:
   --fail-if-changed / --no-fail-if-changed
                                   Fail if the file was changed  [default: no- fail-if-changed] --generate-formats / --no-generate-formats
-                                  Generate other RDF formats (ttl, n3, xml, jsonld)  [default: no-generate-formats] --help                          Show this message and exit.
+                                  Generate other RDF formats (nt, n3, xml, jsonld)  [default: no-generate-formats] --help                          Show this message and exit.
 ```